 Below is an alphabetical list of narrative titles that I have posted to this site.
 The titles are hot links and you can open them by double clicking on them.
 The most recent posts are listed in the window below the search engine on the right.
 Revised and updated titles are so marked: A Brief Comment on Paradigms A Libertarian Philosophy of Education A Libertarian's Perspective on Abortion A Personal Odyssey Precept versus Practice A Proposed Classification System for Sexual Variation A Quantum Metaphor for Enlightenment Aesthetic Perception and Beauty Culture An Eclectic Program of Meditation and Self-Inquiry Are We Merely Divine Puppets?
-Authenticity Beyond Gun Control Bioethics and Life Extension* Bohm, Pribram and the Holographic Model Brain Networks and Meditation Choice Climate Change and Global Warming (Revised) Comment on a Klan Rally David Bohm's Reformulation of Quantum Physics Discernment and Acting in the World Ego Is the Mask God Wears While Pretending To Be You Entangled in Duality Free Will and the Evolution of Consciousness Further Ruminations Gamma Waves and Advanced Meditators Goswami’s Quantum Philosophy I Goswami’s Quantum Philosophy II Goswami's Brain-Mind Model Immigration Policy Infinite Universe Institutionalization as a Factor in Educational Under Performance Is Economic Growth a Viable Long-Term Goal?
-Lost in Politics My Most Challenging Unitarian Universalist Principle Night Owl Interviews Jessie Christenson on Shamanic Energy Fields #1 Night Owl Interviews Teresa Gentry on Phenomenological Psychology #2 Noetic Events On Buber and Bohm On Nonduality On the Nature of Food On Women as Female Impersonators Reality Appears to Arise from Mysterious Foundations (Revised, Aug 2018) Research Update on the Default Mode Network Salvation Will Not Be Found in Politics Sex, Gender and Language Sex, Sexuality and Philosophy Speculation About Transgender Conditions Spiritual Practice and the Evolution of Consciousness Spirituality and Religion Standing On the Side of Love States of Mind: An Overview for Meditators Taken The Great Illusion The Looking Glass The Monetary Factor in the 2008-09 Economic Downturn The Natural Mind The Nature of Evil The Problem with Belief The Purpose of Meditation (Conclusion added Dec 2018) The Role of Belief in the Evolution of Consciousness The Role of Hate and Evil in Human Conceptual Thinking The Several Selves The World is an Illusion?
+Authenticity Beyond Gun Control Bioethics and Life Extension* Bohm, Pribram and the Holographic Model Brain Networks and Meditation Choice Climate Change and Global Warming (Revised) Comment on a Klan Rally David Bohm's Reformulation of Quantum Physics Discernment and Acting in the World Ego Is the Mask God Wears While Pretending To Be You Entangled in Duality Ethics, Morality and Worldview Free Will and the Evolution of Consciousness Further Ruminations Gamma Waves and Advanced Meditators Goswami’s Quantum Philosophy I Goswami’s Quantum Philosophy II Goswami's Brain-Mind Model Immigration Policy Infinite Universe Institutionalization as a Factor in Educational Under Performance Is Economic Growth a Viable Long-Term Goal?
+Lost in Politics Love and Hate in Human Thought My Most Challenging Unitarian Universalist Principle Night Owl Interviews Jessie Christenson on Shamanic Energy Fields #1 Night Owl Interviews Teresa Gentry on Phenomenological Psychology #2 Noetic Events On Buber and Bohm On Nonduality On the Nature of Food On Women as Female Impersonators Reality Appears to Arise from Mysterious Foundations (Revised, Aug 2018) Research Update on the Default Mode Network Salvation Will Not Be Found in Politics Sex, Gender and Language Sex, Sexuality and Philosophy Speculation About Transgender Conditions Spiritual Practice and the Evolution of Consciousness Spirituality and Religion Standing On the Side of Love States of Mind: An Overview for Meditators Taken The Great Illusion The Looking Glass The Monetary Factor in the 2008-09 Economic Downturn The Natural Mind The Nature of Evil The Problem with Belief The Purpose of Meditation (Conclusion added Dec 2018) The Richest Nation in the World?
+The Role of Belief in the Evolution of Consciousness The Role of Hate and Evil in Human Thought The Several Selves The World is an Illusion?
 Thoughts on School Reform What Is in the National Interest?
 What is Science?
 What is the Nature of Reality?
 Why I Am a Philosophical Libertarian Why I Am an Agnostic Why We Believe

 The fundamental assumption (a.k.a. ontological primitive) underlying the following comments is that of panentheism or monistic idealism.
 This assumption is that ALL That Is, is comprised of objects in Primordial Awareness.
 Consider Primordial Awareness to be an undifferentiated or unity state of potential Consciousness that is assumed to be omnipresent and have infinite intelligence, creativity and attentive capacity.
 Primordial Awareness, exercising its infinite intelligence and creativity, imagined a continuous process of Creation incorporating the principle of Evolution.
 This is not to be confused with Darwinian evolution, which is a superficial imitation of Primordial Evolution.
 The process of Creation then began generating objects of Consciousness in Primordial Awareness.
 When focus of Attention is active, then “objects” residing in Primordial Awareness are Perceived and become objects or evolving objects of Consciousness.
 In short, for Primordial Awareness to be Conscious of something means the “thing” becomes particularized within Primordial Awareness through focus of Attention, and thereby, there is Perception of it as individuated or separate from other “things.”
 Attention in Primordial Awareness is unlimited, and therefore, the objects of Consciousness are unlimited.
 Thus, Universal Mind comes into existence through activity in the field of Primordial Awareness.
 By way of analogy, one might think of Universal Mind as a movie playing out on a screen (Primordial Awareness).
 Some people might even say this is a description of the Mind of God.
 Call it what you will.